Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

+To authenticate a user through device code flow, use the following steps:

+1. Go to Azure Active Directory in Azure portal and find your app registration.
+2. Navigate to the **Authentication** section.
+3. Under **Advanced settings**, select `yes` on the option `Enable the following mobile and desktop flows`.

+You also need to be the admin of your tenant to grant consent to your application when you log in for the first time.

+If you can't configure the device code flow option on your Active Directory, then it may require your app to be multi-tenant.
+To make your app multi-tenant, navigate to the **Authentication** panel, then select **Accounts in any organizational directory**.
+Then, select _yes_ for Treat application as Public Client.

 #### Authenticating a user account with username and password

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `UsernamePasswordCredential`.
 The user must **not** have Multi-factor auth turned on.